-"Group H Adjusted Net WAC" means for any Distribution Date, a per annum rate, expressed as a percentage, equal to the weighted average of the Net Mortgage Rates of the Group H Mortgage Loans, weighted on the basis of the respective Unpaid Principal Balances of the Group H Mortgage Loans as of the first day of the related Collection Period.
+"Group H Adjusted Net WAC" means for any Distribution Date, a per annum rate, expressed as a percentage, equal to the weighted average of the Net Mortgage Rates of the Group H Mortgage Loans, weighted on the basis of their Unpaid Principal Balances as of the preceding Distribution Date.

-"Group M Adjusted Net WAC" means for any Distribution Date, a per annum rate, expressed as a percentage, equal to the weighted average of the Net Mortgage Rates of the Group M Mortgage Loans, weighted on the basis of the respective Unpaid Principal Balances of the Group M Mortgage Loans as of the first day of the related Collection Period.
+"Group M Adjusted Net WAC" means for any Distribution Date, a per annum rate, expressed as a percentage, equal to the weighted average of the Net Mortgage Rates of the Group M Mortgage Loans, weighted on the basis of their Unpaid Principal Balances as of the preceding Distribution Date.